-The seven-member Committee would be composed of the Commissioner of Environmental Conservation or designee; a representative of the Vermont League of Cities and Towns; a representative of a municipality subject to the municipal separate storm sewer system (MS4) permit; a representative of a municipality with a population under 2,500; a representative of the Green Mountain Water Environment Association; a commercial or industrial business owner subject to the three-acre stormwater permit or other stormwater requirements; and a representative of an environmental advocacy organization.
-The Committee would have the administrative, technical, and legal assistance of ANR.
+The Study Committee would be composed of nine members:

+- The Commissioner of Environmental Conservation or designee; - A representative of the Vermont League of Cities and Towns; - A representative of a municipality subject to the municipal separate storm sewer system (MS4) permit; - A representative of a municipality with a population under 2,500; - A representative of the Green Mountain Water Environment Association; - A commercial or industrial business owner subject to the three-acre stormwater permit or other stormwater requirements; - A representative of an environmental advocacy organization; - A representative of a regional planning commission; and - A representative of a municipality with a designated downtown area served by water and sewer infrastructure that is not subject to a MS4 permit.
+The Study Committee would have the administrative, technical, and legal assistance of ANR.

-The Committee would be required to deliver a report of its findings and recommendations for legislative action to the House Committees on Environment and on Government Operations and Military Affairs and the Senate Committees on Natural Resources and Energy and on Government Operations by January 15, 2027.
+The Study Committee would be required to deliver a report of its findings and recommendations for legislative action to the House Committees on Environment and on Government Operations and Military Affairs and the Senate Committees on Natural Resources and Energy and on Government Operations by January 15, 2027.
 The Committee would cease to exist on March 1, 2027.

-Committee members not otherwise compensated or reimbursed for their attendance would be entitled to per diem compensation (\$50 per day) and expense reimbursement for up to eight meetings, as permitted under 32 V.S.A. § 1010.
-Per diems and expense reimbursement for Committee members would cost approximately \$6,000 to ANR, split between fiscal years 2026 and 2027.
-ANR may also incur additional staffing demands associated with providing administrative, technical, and legal assistance to the Committee.
+Study Committee members not otherwise compensated or reimbursed for their attendance would be entitled to per diem compensation (\$50 per day) and expense reimbursement for up to eight meetings, as permitted under 32 V.S.A. § 1010.
+Per diems and expense reimbursement for Study Committee members would cost approximately \$8,500 to ANR, split between fiscal years 2026 and 2027.
+ANR may also incur additional staffing demands associated with providing administrative, technical, and legal assistance to the Study Committee.